canjs/can-stache-bindings/readme.md

 ### <code>{^child-prop}="key"</code>

-Exports `childProp` in the [can.Component::viewModel viewModel] to [can.stache.key] in the parent [can.view.Scope scope].
+Exports `childProp` in the [can-component::viewModel viewModel] to [can-stache.key] in the parent [can-view-scope scope].
 It also updates
 `key` with the value of `childProp` when `childProp` changes.

 ```